What is your property manager's contact info?

 Do you provide a golf cart or boat or bikes?

-No. But they are easy to rent from Harbourside Rentals.
-It is located right at the water taxi drop off.
+No. But you can rent them from Harbourside Rentals which is located right at the water taxi drop off.
 You can also rent boats from them.
 They have a 22' Sea Hunt, 21' Wellcraft, and 17' Boston Whaler for rent.
-They also have paddle boards, snorkeling gear, bikes, and fishing poles for rent.
+They also have paddle boards, snorkeling gear, and fishing poles for rent.
 We have a mooring line right in front of the house where you can keep a boat if you rent one.

 Golf carts are usually around $250 per week and boats are around $200 to $250 per day.